-This week’s lookback post to celebrate the 15th anniversary of FocusOnStyle online, tackles the conundrum I face every day and you may too if you are an entrepreneur… what to wear when you work from home.
+This week’s look back post to celebrate the 15th anniversary of FocusOnStyle online, tackles the conundrum I face every day and you may too if you are an entrepreneur… what to wear when you work from home.

-Ya know, how to pull yourself together when no on really sees you and you sttill need to feel both great about yourself and comfy.
+Ya know, how to pull yourself together when no on really sees you and you still need to feel both great about yourself and comfy.
 Besides, get it together in a flash for when you need to look professional on a Skype or a fast meeting.